Andrew, a Galilean fisherman from Bethsaida, was the first disciple to be called by Jesus. He is said to have preached the gospel in Greece.

 The Acta of St Andrew’s martyrdom date from the 4th century.
 To support the claims of Constantinople as a patriarch, his supposed relics were taken there and the claim was made that he was its first bishop.
 During the Fourth Crusade in 1204, however, these relics were removed to Amalfi, by Cardinal Pedro.
 A relic of St. Andrew’s head came to Pius II in 1460.
 As a gesture of good will toward the Greek Orthodox Church, Pope Paul VI returned it to the Church of St. Andrew in Patras where it is reverenced in a special ceremony every November 30, his feast day.

 Legends tell of relics of Andrew being brought by one St Regulus to a Pictish king Óengus mac Fergusa (729–761) from Constantinople to the place where the modern town of St Andrews stands today.
 Or that Acca, the Bishop of Hexham, a well-known collector of relics, brought the relics of St. Andrew there in 733.
 But it may be that Andrew’s connection with Scotland may owe more to the Synod of Whitby, when the Celtic Church felt that Columba and Irish customs were superseded and “outranked” by Roman customs.
 Andrew may then have seemed a higher ranking patron.
-By 1320 the Declaration of Arbroath says that Scotland was converted to Christianity by Saint Andrew, “the first to be an Apostle”.
+By 1320 the Declaration of Arbroath says that Scotland was converted to Christianity Flag is a reminder of St Andrew’s X shaped crucifixion cross

 Relics of St Andrew